Skip to main content

 Persisting Rules

-All rules are stored in the SQLite database (greyproxy.db by default).
-They persist across restarts automatically — no export step needed for ongoing use.
+All rules are stored in the SQLite database under greyproxy's data directory (~/.local/share/greyproxy/greyproxy.db on Linux, ~/Library/Application Support/greyproxy/greyproxy.db on macOS).
+They persist across restarts automatically, with no export step needed for ongoing use.

 To share rules across machines or commit them to a repo, export them via the API: